matn7/CS-Notes/src/main/java/spring/README.md

 ### What is a Spring Bean?

 - A **Spring Bean** is simply a Java object.
-- When Java objects are created by the Spring Container, then Spring refers to them as **Spring Beans**.
+- When Java objects created by the Spring Container, then Spring refers to them as **Spring Beans**.
-- Spring Beans are created from normal Java classes like Java objects.
+- Spring Beans created from normal Java classes like Java objects.

 ### Why do we specify the interface in getBean()?

-- Behaves the same as getBean(String), but provides a measure of type safety by throwing a BeanNotOfRequiredTypeException if the bean is not of the required type.
+- Behaves the same as `getBean(String)`, but provides a measure of type safety by throwing a BeanNotOfRequiredTypeException if the bean is not of the required type.
 - This means that ClassCastException can't be thrown on casting the result correctly, as can happen with getBean(String).